CloseClose

 • You have lactose intolerance and thus do not consume enough dairy products.

-• Your diet contains a large amount of sodium or protein, which can result in your body excreting out most of the calcium.
+• If your diet contains a lot of sodium or protein, your body may excrete most calcium.

 • You are being given long-term therapy with corticosteroids.

-In cases such as these, calcium supplements can enable you to meet your required level of calcium.
-You must talk to your physician about calcium supplements that can be proven to be helpful to you.
+In such cases, calcium supplements can enable you to meet your required calcium level.
+You must talk to your physician about calcium supplements that can be proven helpful to you.

 Do calcium supplements have risks?